poempelfox/zamdach2022/README.md

 * rain (via optical RG15 rain sensor)

 ## Assembly

-FIXME: There really should be some pictures here.

 The principal mount for ZAM-Dach2022 is an "U" aluminium tube that is screwed to the mount for the (preexisting) solar panels on the roof.
 It sticks out a bit further than the solar panels.